Evolution of Marketing

 Key Marketing Innovations:

-- Brand Recognition Through a Familiar Face: Founder Mahashay Dharampal Gulati appeared in almost every advertisement, creating an image of authenticity and reliability.
+• Brand Recognition Through a Familiar Face: Founder Mahashay Dharampal Gulati appeared in almost every advertisement, creating an image of authenticity and reliability.

 Marketing Impact:

-Tata Tea: Blending Business with Social Change
+Tata Tea: Business Driven to Social Change

 Key Marketing Innovations: